 Finally on April 17 and April 21, Rudin announced he'll no longer be an active participant in his upcoming projects, with no further details.

-The very next day, as Broadway performers took to the street in protest in the March on Broadway, the Producers Guild Of America (PGA) announced that it will create a task force to examine workplace harassment and abuse.
+The very next day, as Broadway performers took to the streets in protest in the March on Broadway, the Producers Guild Of America (PGA) announced that it will create a task force to examine workplace harassment and abuse.

 It all begs the question: where are the consequences?